 As a culmination of their work in the program, students complete a master's portfolio.
 This portfolio represents a collection of course-based projects centered on a Master Plan theme that reflects each student's personalized goals and integrates the key tenets of Project Dragonfly (Inquiry, Environmental Stewardship, Community Participation & Voice, and Local & Regional Understanding) and San Diego Zoo Global's Mission and Vision.
 The AIP can be completed in 2.5 years taking classes part-time while working a full-time job.
 View a typical Course of Study for an AIP student based at the San Diego Zoo Global AIP Master Institution.

 W+ Courses (web + face-to-face experiential learning) offered in partnership with San Diego Zoo Global.
 Details of each course vary by year.

 Core Courses through Miami University

 Enrollment is open to applicants with a bachelor’s degree regardless of academic major or profession.
 It is designed for teachers and other professionals interested in conservation, community engagement and environmental stewardship.

 The AIP curriculum provides real-world experiences that also advance district, state, and national educational standards.
 AIP master’s candidates use inquiry not only as a tool for integrated learning, but also as a powerful agent for student achievement and public engagement.
 Participants may choose to develop a portfolio adaptable to national board certification.

-We will cover the same content during both info sessions: 1) Program overview; 2) Curriculum and courses; 3) Current/alumni student panel; and 4) Prospective student Q&A. Please RSVP HERE.
-Further details will be emailed the week prior to the information session you choose to attend.
+We will cover the following content during info sessions: 1) Program overview; 2) Curriculum and courses; 3) Current/alumni student panel; and 4) Prospective student Q&A. Please join our notification list if you would like to be contacted when we schedule the information sessions in the fall.

 Program Contact: Mackenzie Borau, Graduate Programs Advisor, firstname.lastname@example.org